 Signs you may need to find a new mental health provider

-More than 23 million adults in the U.S. received care from a mental health provider in 2021.
+In 2020, 24.3 million adults in the U.S. received care from a mental health provider.
 If you’re currently seeing a mental health specialist, it’s wise to occasionally take stock and check to see if you’re benefitting from your treatment and your mental health provider is still a good fit.
-Over time, your needs may change or you may find that your provider’s approach doesn’t align with your goals or values.
+Over time, your needs may change, or you may find that your provider’s approach doesn’t align with your goals or values.

 These five signs may signal that it’s time to find a different mental health provider.